via Homebrew

-dog is a modern command-line DNS client designed as an alternative to the traditional dig tool.
-It provides a more user-friendly experience with colorful output, intuitive command-line argument syntax, and support for modern DNS protocols including DNS-over-TLS and DNS-over-HTTPS.
-The tool can also output results in JSON format, making it useful for scripting and automation tasks.
+dog is a command-line DNS client that serves as an alternative to dig with enhanced features and modern protocol support.
+It performs DNS queries with colorful terminal output, supports standard command-line argument syntax, and can output results in JSON format for programmatic use.

 # via Homebrew